Is Madrid safe and what look out for?

 Areas to avoid in Madrid?

 Like the majority of the most popular cities in Europe.
-There are some places to avoid and the worst areas in Madrid are located in the southern side of the city.
+There are some places to avoid, and the worst areas in Madrid are located on the southern side of the city.

-They’re not that dangerous when compared to other European cities, but we suggest avoiding booking rooms and hanging around these areas late at night.
+They’re not that dangerous when compared to other European cities, but I suggest avoiding booking rooms and hanging around these areas late at night.

-As we have already said, tourists are advised to be vigilant when visiting even the central districts of Madrid where there are the main popular attractions.
-That is because it is in those crowded that pickpockets and bag snatchers target visitors.
+As I have already said, tourists are advised to be vigilant when visiting even the central districts of Madrid, where there are the main popular attractions.
+That is because it is in those crowds that pickpockets and bag snatchers target visitors.

 Although Madrid isn’t the most unsafe location in the world, it wouldn’t hurt to take some precautions before and during your stay to ensure that you stay safe:

-- If you have enough time in the city and decide to take a ride on the city tour bus be sure to secure you bags on the seats.
+• If you have enough time in the city and decide to take a ride on the city tour bus be sure to secure your bags on the seats.

 Is Madrid safe?
 Final words